-Dian Fossey Grave Hike same as Dian Fossey Tomb and Karisoke Research Camp, a scientific research base on Mountain Gorillas in Rwanda.
+Dian Fossey Grave Hike the same as Dian Fossey Tomb hike or Karisoke Research Camp hike takes duration of 5 -7 hours

 Dian Fossey Grave Hike

-The trek to Dian Fossey Grave Hike is one outstanding trek a tourist can add on a Gorilla trek and Golden Monkey trekking in Volcanoes National Park Rwanda.
+The Karisoke Research Camp hike is one outstanding trek a tourist can add on a Gorilla trek and Golden Monkey trekking in Volcanoes National Park Rwanda.
 Around the same place, is a gorilla cemetery in the formerly Karisoke Research Camp.

 Dian Fossey Grave Hike takes half an hour drive from the park headquarters at Kinigi to the trail head and then a 10-minute walk to the park edges.
 It is at this point that ascendance via the woodland starts and takes something between 2 – 4 hours, basing on one’s ability to hike and the duration or the extent of one’s scenery enjoyment.